Holy Trinity Cathedral is the historic seat of the Church of England's Bishop of Gibraltar in Europe.

 Keep in touch!

-We now have a cathedral email list - sign up here for regular news emails.
+We have a cathedral email list - sign up to keep in touch here for regular news emails.

 Level access for wheelchairs and pushchairs is via the blue door on the north side of the building.
 We have a loop system for those hard of hearing.